Krackern/INF2004_EmbeddedSystems_T62/README.md

 The tool will be able to determine what applications are running on the Windows PC and their versions.

 2. Blacklisting & Whitelisting of Applications
 The tool is capable of blacklisting and whitelisting applications to control which applications can be executed or accessed on the system.
-For example, if an application is not updated and may contain security vulnerabilities, the tool can blacklist the application
+For example, if an application is not updated and may contain security vulnerabilities, the tool can blacklist the application.
+The applications are not listed under blacklist and whitelist will fall under the "others" category.
 * Blacklisting: Prevent the execution of specific applications known to pose security risks or vulnerabilities.
 For instance, if an application is outdated or malicious, it can be blacklisted to protect the system.
 * Whitelisting: Define a list of trusted applications to enhance security and restrict unauthorised software installations.
+* Others: List of applications that are not under the blacklist and whitelist files.

 3. Generation of Report
 The PC Auditing Tool offers a report generation feature, enabling lab technicians to create detailed audit reports for each audited PC.
 These reports may include information on blacklisted/whitelisted applications, system configurations, and potential security issues.